In order to use Artisan, you’ll need to download PostgreSQL. This program is used to build Artisan and allows CerTek to perform routine maintenance.

 Now, you’ll need to select where your data will be stored.
 PostgreSQL automatically created a data folder for you, but if you want to change where that data will be stored, click on the folder button.
 Otherwise, click “Next.”

 Create a password to use to sign into PostgreSQL.
 Keep this password somewhere secure.
 Once you’re finished, click “Next.”

 The installation wizard will automatically select what is known as a “port number.”
 The server “listens” to this port number.
-The default port number is normally 5432.
-You can change this number if necessary.
+Type in 5435 as the port number.
 Click “Next” when finished.